skyportal/skyportal/doc/mcp_server.md

 ### Getting Your API Token

-1. Log in to SkyPortal and click your username in the top-right corner to open your profile.
+1. Log in to SkyPortal/Fritz and click your username in the top-right corner to open your profile.
 2. Scroll down to the **API Token** section.
 3. If no token exists, click **Create New Token**, give it a name, and select the permissions you need.
 4. Copy the token — it is a UUID string (e.g. `a1b2c3d4-e5f6-7890-abcd-ef1234567890`).